 Admission is open for both the M.A. and MPA programs.
 Applications will be considered as long as space is available in the programs.

-Admission is open.
-Applicants will be considered as long as space is available in the program.
-Instructions for applying to the Graduate School are located in on the Graduate School web site.
+Instructions for applying to the Graduate School are in the Applying for Admission section on the Graduate School website.

 In addition to the application materials required by the Graduate School, the Department of Political Science also requires:

 - A 300 word statement concerning reasons for seeking an M.A. or MPA degree.